-- Reading relevant Special Educational Needs literature

-- Regular access to Special Educational Needs web sites (e.g. NASEN)

-- Attendance at Dudley SENDCO Forum

-- Attendance on short courses -

-- Advice from external agencies

-- Accredited training where scheduled
+- Reading relevant Special Educational Needs literature - Regular access to Special Educational Needs web sites (e.g. NASEN) - Attendance at Dudley SENDCO Forums and conferences - Attendance on short courses - - Advice from external agencies - Accredited training where scheduled

 As a school we recognise the need to train all staff on SEND issues and there is funding available to support this professional development.
 Senior Leadership ensures that training opportunities are matched to school development priorities.
+The SENDCO also routinely delivers and/or organises external agents to provide whole school SEND INSET to support identified needs.